Levyhb/Levyhb/README.md

   &nbsp;

 - 🖥️ Full Stack Developer.
-- 🎯 Currently: learning python 🐍.
+- 🎯 Currently: Focused on React Native 📱.
 - 📄 I'm available to support React/Node projects.
 - ✉️ You can contact me at levybholanda@gmail.com